Our best secret laneways

 An ambitious City of Sydney scheme to support business and create a better walking experience is revitalising the city’s hidden laneways and transforming them into award-winning shopping and dining destinations.

-The City’s vision to rejuvenate underused areas in the heart of the city centre has brought together government departments, young entrepreneurs and large establishments.
+The City’s vision to rejuvenate underused areas in the heart of the city centre has brought together government departments, young entrepreneurs and large establishments, and has been featured in the Qantas in-flight magazine, The Australian Way.

 The laneways revitalisation program began in 2008, when the City announced plans to invest $10 million in infrastructure upgrades that would support local business.
 Over the past 6 years, there has been major infrastructure in 9 laneways, while 4 more will be completed by early 2015.